metalmandalore/cloud-goat_walkthrough/README.md

 `aws s3 cp s3://<S3LogBucket>/dir/file.log ./ --profile lara`
 5. Review the log file
 `cat file.log`
-This log file shows an app GET a load-balancer, which is unreacheable from curl
+This log file shows an app GET a load-balancer, which is unreachable from curl
 6. List load balancers
 `aws elbv2 describe-load-balancers --profile lara`
 7. Copy the DNSName and paste it in a browser window